tyntec/api-collection/chat-api/v2/README.md

 #### User Context support

-You can now set a user context, which is transfered back on notifications.
+You can now set a user context, which is transferred back to notifications.

 #### Notification Callback URL override

-You can now override the default notification callback url per message request.
+You can now override the default notification callback URL per message request.

-Our system will send notifications than to this endpoint instead of the default one.
+Our system will then send notifications to this endpoint instead of the default one.

 The same rules as for the default notification endpoint applies